The Girl in the Red Velvet Swing

 To save husband Harry Thaw from hanging, Evelyn Nesbit testifies in court under oath that Stanford White took advantage of her youth and drugged her.

 Joan Collins plays celebrated beauty Evelyn Nesbit, and Ray Milland plays famous architect Stanford White.

 Joan Collins plays Evelyn Nesbit and Farley Granger plays Harry Thaw, her jealous multimillionaire husband who publicly kills Evelyn's former lover at the Madison Square Garden theatre.

-The Girl in the Red Velvet Swing is a 1955 American film directed by Richard Fleischer from a screenplay by Walter Reisch and Charles Brackett, and starring Joan Collins, Ray Milland, and Farley Granger.
-The CinemaScope film was released by 20th Century-Fox, which had originally planned to put Marilyn Monroe in the title role, then suspended her when she refused to do the film.
+The Girl in the Red Velvet Swing is a 1955 American crime melodrama film directed by Richard Fleischer from a screenplay by Walter Reisch and Charles Brackett, and starring Joan Collins, Ray Milland, and Farley Granger.
+It is based on the real-life scandal of model and actress Evelyn Nesbit (Collins), surrounding the June 1906 killing of her former paramour and alleged rapist, the prominent architect Stanford White (Milland), by her husband, the rail and coal heir Harry Kendall Thaw (Granger).

-The film relates a fictionalized account of real-life events, when model and actress Evelyn Nesbit became embroiled in the scandal surrounding the June 1906 killing of her former paramour and alleged child rapist, the prominent architect Stanford White, by her husband, the rail and coal heir Harry Kendall Thaw.
-White was married and was 32 years older than Nesbit, and he became her lover when she was 15 or 16 years old after allegedly giving her champagne and drugging and raping her in 1901.
-Thaw had later married Nesbit in 1905 after White and Nesbit were no longer lovers, and Thaw was ultimately acquitted of murder based on having been considered insane at the time of the killing.
-In the film, White (and Nesbit's mother Evelyn McKenzie Nesbit) are portrayed in a more positive light than what Nesbit described in court proceedings and in her memoir, and Thaw is introduced earlier in Nesbit's timeline than he was in life.
+This was one of several films directed by Fleischer which dramatized real-life murder cases, he later directed Compulsion (1959, based on the Leopold and Loeb), The Boston Strangler (1968, based on the eponymous serial killer and apprehension of Albert DeSalvo), and 10 Rillington Place (1971, based on John Christie).

+The Girl in the Red Velvet Swing was released by 20th Century Fox on October 1, 1955.